 Supplies and Uniforms

 Uniform Bottoms: The length of shorts, skirts, skorts, and jumpers must be near the mid-thigh, and be modest in appearance.
 Leggings can be worn under uniform bottoms as socks or tights.
-All grade levels have the choice to wear navy blue or khaki bottoms.
+All grade levels have the choice to wear navy blue, black, or khaki bottoms.

 Socks and Shoes: Students are expected to wear school-appropriate socks with closed-toed footwear.